 Can you bring snacks to Volcano Bay?
 Yes, you can.
 But with some exceptions.

-Keep in mind that snacks must not need refrigeration.
-And they must be pre-packaged.
+Keep in mind that food must not need refrigeration.
+The snacks must be pre-packaged.
 Check out our list of 269 Non-Perishable Foods for Travel for some great ideas of what to bring.